AlexanderC/MicronCMS/README.md

 > On `500` error - CMS would look for an `_content/_500.*` file

+For more examples check `_content` directory from latest snapshot

 # Development
  - Clone from github
  - Run `composer install`